Herzog & de Meuron – Feltrinelli Porta Volta building complex, Milan

 Inaugurated in 2016, the 200-meter / 650-foot long complex consists of two pitched-roof buildings containing offices, a reading room, multifunctional spaces, cafes, restaurants, and shops The eastern building also houses the headquarters of the Giangiacomo Feltrinelli Foundation, while the western one accommodates that of Microsoft Italy.

-The profile of the concrete and glass buildings was inspired by that of the cascina, the traditional north-Italian, and Milanese, rural farmhouse.
+The profile of the concrete and glass buildings was inspired by that of the cascina, the traditional north Italian, and Milanese, rural farmhouse.

 As Herzog & de Meuron say: “The new buildings are inspired by the simplicity and generous scale of historic Milanese architecture as Ospedale Maggiore, Rotonda della Besana, Lazaretto, and Castello Sforzesco.
 They are also inspired by the long, linear Cascina buildings of traditional rural architecture in Lombardy, which already were an important reference in Aldo Rossi’s work, for instance, his residential building in Gallaratese.

-This is why we propose an elongated and narrow architecture which, in a vaguely figurative way, introduces a roof which melts into the facades.
+This is why we propose an elongated and narrow architecture which, in a vaguely figurative way, introduces a roof that melts into the facades.
 The structure expresses the geometrical conditions of the site in a rotation of its members and balances between transparency and spatial definition.
 Façade, structure, and space form an integrated whole.”

 Feltrinelli Porta Volta, east facade, and facade detail.
 Photos © Riccardo Bianchini / Inexhibit